 To prevent rodents from climbing or traveling along a particular route, install guards made of sheet metal or similar materials.
 Guards must be wide enough and positioned to keep rodents from reaching their outer margins by climbing or jumping.
-Exclusion with this method is quite difficult because of the rats climbing abilities.

-Sheet metal band attached to a wall can sometimes prevent climbing by rodents.
-Rodent guards should be 12 inches to 18 inches wide.
+Sheet metal band attached to a wall will prevent climbing by rodents.
+Rodent guards should be at least 12 inches to 18 inches wide.
 Inside buildings, such guards can prevent rats from climbing at corners.
 Guards also can be installed to prevent rodents from climbing the outside of buildings having rough exterior walls.
-When used in combination with hardware cloth or other suitable material, they can make a building essentially rodent-proof.
+When used in combination with hardware cloth or other suitable material, they can make a buildings rat-proof.
 This technique has been used to make corn cribs, barns, and other older buildings rat-proof.
-However, rats are quite ingenious and can sometimes find a foot hold and circumvent those types of barriers.

-Habitat Modification: Good sanitation is an excellent way to minimize rat pest problems.
-The elimination of food and water through good building sanitation can do much towards reducing any type of rodent infestation.
+Habitat Modification: Good sanitation is an excellent way to minimize any rat pest problems.
+The elimination of food and water through good warehouse sanitation can do much towards reducing rodent infestation.
 Proper garbage and refuse disposal containers along with an exterior sanitation program are also very helpful.
 Emphasis should be placed on the removal of as much harborage as is practical.